huseyindas/chat-with-pdf/README.md

 ### Prerequisites

 - Docker and Docker Compose installed on your machine.
+- Python 3.10.15 or higher installed on your machine.
 - A GPU (optional) for enhanced performance.

 ### Environment Configuration